holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.1 Candidates for Assignments

 A Role may only be assigned to a Circle Member of the Circle, or to an external contractor or volunteer who is not a Partner of the Organization but who has agreed to enact the Accountabilities of the Role.
+A Policy may further constrain Role assignment within the Circle.

 #### 1.4.2 Resigning from Roles